shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 > **Result**: After you completed this exercise, you have provisioned Azure network resources necessary to support highly available SAP NetWeaver deployments

-## Exercise 4: Remove lab resources

-Duration: 10 minutes

-In this exercise, you will remove resources provisioned in this lab.

-#### Task 1: Open Cloud Shell

-1. At the top of the portal, click the **Cloud Shell** icon to open Cloud Shell pane and choose PowerShell as the shell.

-1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the pair of **Windows Server 2019 Datacenter** Azure VMs you provisioned in the first exercise of this lab:

-    ```
-    $resourceGroupNamePrefix = 'az12001b-'
-    ```

-1. In the Cloud Shell pane, run the following command to list all resource groups you created in this lab:

-    ```
-    Get-AzResourceGroup | Where-Object {$_.ResourceGroupName -like "$resourceGroupNamePrefix*"} | Select-Object ResourceGroupName
-    ```

-1. Verify that the output contains only the resource groups you created in this lab.
-These groups will be deleted in the next task.

-#### Task 2: Delete resource groups

-1. In the Cloud Shell pane, run the following command to delete the resource groups you created in this lab

-    ```
-    Get-AzResourceGroup | Where-Object {$_.ResourceGroupName -like "$resourceGroupNamePrefix*"} | Remove-AzResourceGroup -Force
-    ```

-1. Close the Cloud Shell pane.

-> **Result**: After you completed this exercise, you have removed the resources used in this lab.